Minater247/Xana3/README.md

 ### What I'm Doing Now
-As of the writing of this README (18 Nov.
-2024), I am presently working on (in a private branch):
+As of the writing of this README (June 6, 2025), the roadmap is:
-- A complete rewrite of the VFS to support:
-  - Reading from devices other than ramdisks
-  - Real filesystem implementations not specific to this OS (SquashFS, Ext2, ISO.9660/ECMA-119)
-- A proper ATAPI IDE layer to read from CD
+- ACPI AML parsing
+- PCI Device Enumeration
+- Disk access
+- Filesystem (EXT2, ISO9660)
+- Ramdisk reimplementation (likely squashfs due to familiarity)
+- TTY stuff
+    - multi-tty handling
+    - control characters/mode switch (raw, handled, etc.)
+- USB Stack

 ### What's Next?
 - Once the text-based system is stable enough for proper use, a GUI system for programs to read and write with.
   - Likely, this requires at least partial networking capabilities for IPC, since pipes would quickly get unwieldly with multiple GUI processes.
-- USB/PCI support
 - A userspace-accessible GPU pipeline to allow multiple processes to use the GPU
-- A proper ACPI parser to determine and use the full capabilities of the hardware
 - Compile flags to optimize specifically for a target device's capabilities
 - Once all that is done, whatever logically follows that I've found helpful or necessary while working on this!